sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 want to deliver it to.
 Common destinations include a GitHub repository and CPAN.
 As we'll see, you can customize this process just like you can the `build` process.
 And similar to the `build` process, the `release` process relies on a series of discrete plugins to help us get our product out the door.
+We'll cover this command much later in our tutorial series.

 ## The `dzil test` Command

-This is another command we didn't cover in the first tutorial but as you might guess, it's used to run the tests you've created for your module.
-Usually your tests will be run on your module automatically by plugins as your module is processed through the build and release processes.
+This is another command we didn't cover in the first tutorial but as you might guess, it's used to run the tests on your module.
+This command will come in handy as as you develop your module to see if it passes the tests.
+We will discuss this command as well as automated testing in future tutorials.

 ## The `dzil install` Command